Development Process

 Once the team has prioritised an opportunity they move into Continuous Design.
 This is where the team ideates on solutions for the opportunity, identifies the assumptions that underpin the prioritised solutions and agrees on experiments to validate the assumptions.
 Validation involves creating digital artifacts and running evaluative research sessions with customers.
 The team iterates on their solutions until they receive a strong enough signal that the solution is worth building.

-Continuous Delivery
+Continuous Development

-Even though the team have a strong signal that the solution is worth building, they still don't know if the solution will deliver the expected outcomes.
+Even though the team has a strong signal that the solution is worth building, they still don't know if the solution will deliver the expected outcomes.
 This is why we avoid the Big Design Up Front (BDUF) that happens in Waterfall or Water-Scrum-Fall processes.
 The intent is that by planning everything up front we can break down work to utilise specialists more effectively and reduce the risk of rework.
 But the reality is that most of our solutions are over-engineered so the big design up front results in additional, unnecessary work.

-This is where Continuous Delivery comes in.
+This is where Continuous Development comes in.
 The team uses User Story Mapping to split up solutions into smaller pieces and releases them iteratively to a subset of customers, as soon as possible.
 They then measure the impact and iterate on the solution until they achieve the expected outcomes.

 Continuous Improvement